CompareScalar

 For the Atlas inference product 's AI Core, this parameter is reserved.
 Setting this parameter is invalid.

 • Contiguous mode: indicates the number of contiguous elements that participate in computation.
 The value range is related to the operand data type.
-The maximum number of elements that can be processed in each iteration varies according to the data type.
+The maximum number of elements that can be processed in each repeat varies according to the data type.
 When the operand is 16-bit, mask ∈ [1, 128].
 When the operand is 32-bit, mask ∈ [1, 64].

 For example, if mask = [0, 8] and 8 = 0b1000, only the fourth element participates in computation.